moquality/docs_old/docs/docs/recorder/index.md

 # Getting Started with the Recorder

-The MoQuality test recorder allows a developer to record test cases for their mobile apps.
+The MoQuality test recorder provides functionality for only recording test cases for their mobile apps, as well as for both replaying test cases on a local device and editing them.
+In addition, useful supplementary functionality, such as the ability to automatically download and install the app being recorded on a new device.

+For a full overview of the recorder's functionality, see [the Recorder Feature List](features).

 ## Downloading the Recorder